mdlockyer/PrintTags/README.md

 # Print Tags

-### This package is designed to act as a replacment for the built in Python 3 print statement.
+### This package is designed to act as a replacement for the built in Python 3 print statement.
 It prints color coded, tagged messages that can be useful in debugging, or if you just prefer a cleaner appearance in your terminal.

 # Usage

-FIrst, install PrintTags using pip:
+First, install PrintTags using pip:
 ```
 pip install PrintTags
 ```